Tuesday, April 30, 2019

 The city of Tucson has already reduced residential water usage during the past two decades.
 In 2010, our residential water usage rates were 94 gallons per capita per day.
 By 2015, Tucson’s water usage was down to 80 GPCD.
 But we can do better than that.

 If you've followed my blog for a while, you know that I advocate for rainwater harvesting to make Tucson water secure.
 If everyone does rainwater harvesting, there is enough water for every person in Tucson.
-Unfortunately, less than 1% of us are doing any rainwater harvesting.
+Unfortunately, not enough of us are doing any rainwater harvesting.
 And our outdoor water use still accounts for 30% of residential water use in the Tucson area.

 Many of us are already conserving water by turning off the tap while brushing our teeth or while soaping our hands or scrubbing our hair in the shower.
 Now that we've mastered that habit, the next step is to use our residential water twice when we can.